NHSDigital/coyote/README.md

 `CONFLICTS` and refuse to install if there is already a conflicting dependency installed.

+`coyote release <version> <files...>`

+Tag the version and create a release on GitHub with the given files.
+If the tag does not yet exist, it will be created.
+The tag will be pushed to the remote.

 ## Where Do We Go From Here

 As it stands, the upstream repository template is monolithic, and we